andyatkinson/blog/_posts/2008-06-24-edward-tufte-presenting-data-and-information-minneapolis-2008.md

  - use small multiples (natural comparisons), easy on the viewer
  - take advantage of viewer's investment in learning the format
  - avoid "de-quantification"
- - "chartoonist" (note: derogatory term for charts that look like cartoons)
+ - "chartoonist" (sic) (note: derogatory term for charts that look like cartoons)
  - PowerPoint presentations are a "dominance relationship", the "dreaded slow reveal" (note: advocates having handouts and encouraging users to read ahead, not conform to presenter's slide reveal speed)
  - turning cognitive tasks into design principles
  - principles help to be a smarter consumer